 Another reason for the term ‘420’ is the idea that it is named after the amount of active chemicals in marijuana.
-There are over 400 cannabinoids in marijuana, and some have decided that there are exactly 420.
+Most people know CBD (like in hemp gummies) and THC.
+But actually there are over 400 cannabinoids in marijuana, and some have decided that there are exactly 420.
 This is most likely incorrect as many scientists have claimed there are actually over 500.
 Although it’s incorrect, at least this theory tries to use science to back it up.
 However, this sounds like another attempt at finding a romantic origin story for 420, and alas, perhaps not the most believable.

 A Short Novel – ‘In The Walls Of Eryx’

 The next theory actually comes from the short story ‘In the walls of Eryx’ by H.P Lovecroft and Kenneth Sterling.
 Wow.
 Definitely the more academic of origin stories.
 The story was written in 1939, so it’s actually the earliest theory of the bunch.
 The reason for the theory is that in the short story the narrator appears to get high from ‘curious mirage-plants’ at around 4:20pm.
 Could this be the origin?
 The only issue with this theory is how widely known the story is and whether it had the popularity to start a national holiday for cannabis.
 Although, everything starts somewhere.

 Perhaps the wildest of theories for the origin of 420 is this one.
 The 20th April is, funnily enough, also Adolf Hitler’s birthday.
 It’s not clear what Hitler has to do with marijuana, but hey, why not chuck this on the list as well!